 Anyway, I went back yesterday, and walked the part around Jackson, and geared up for another talk I'm giving today at a luncheon for the friends of my hostess Hedy K. Boelte at one of Hedy's houses on the Pearl River in Mississippi.
 I forgot to say Hedy and her husband live on 50,000 acres--that's apparently 20 miles long--on the banks of the Mississippi in Natchez that they've made into, among other things, a bird sanctuary.
 Which I also got to see, or part of it.

 So I am being treated like royalty and I am also way out of my comfort/familiarity zone, and in definite departure from my daily schedule, and that is generally a good thing, at least for awhile.
 I met a gal yesterday and she talked about how when she was eight, she developed a very strict schedule for her time: 15 minutes for this, 15 minutes for that, brushing her teeth, homework, supper, putting away her toys, the bus ride home from school: all were factored in and she laboriously hand-wrote out the schedule and posted it on her wall.

 And then one day the bus was late.
 And she literally had a semi-psychotic break.
 In front of all the other kids.
 Let's just say I could relate.
 After that, she took the schedule down, as we all have to, in one way or the other.
 Every day.

-Hope you're all well, wherever you are.
-Thank you for welcoming me to beautiful New Orleans!
+thank you for welcoming me to New Orleans!

 |A SECOND FLOOR DORMER WITH BROKEN-DOWN|